Book a Consultation

 The macula is the small, middle part of the retina that gives sharp, detailed vision, including reading vision.
 If fluid and blood leak into the macular, it may cause swelling, leading to a condition known as macular oedema.
 Macular oedema can cause blurred vision or vision loss.

-RVO may cause lack of oxygen supply of tissue and the development of new, abnormal retinal blood vessels, leading to a condition known as neovascularisation.
+RVO may cause a lack of oxygen supply of tissue and the development of new, abnormal retinal blood vessels, leading to a condition known as Neo-vascularisation.
 The new blood vessels are prone to blood and fluid leakage into the vitreous.

 The vitreous is a clear, jelly-like substance inside the eye.
 Blood and fluid in the vitreous will cause clouds or small spots called floaters in your field of vision.
-People with severe neovascularisaton may experience retinal detachment in the back of their eyed to traction of this tissue.
+People with severe Neo-vascularisation may experience retinal detachment in the back of their eye to traction of this tissue.

-The new blood vessels in some parts of the eye can result in pain and increased eye pressure.
+The new blood vessels in some parts of the eye can result in increased eye pressure and pain.

 • Blindness

-Blindness can occur from RVO, particularly if the condition is left untreated and progress.
+Blindness can occur from RVO, particularly if the condition is left untreated and progresses.

 Causes of RVO

-RVO occurs when renal vein get blocked.
+RVO occurs when the retinal vein gets blocked.
 In some cases, it occurs because veins in the eyes are narrow.
-Retinal vein occlusion usually affects people with high cholesterol levels, high blood pressure, diabetes, and other medical conditions affecting blood vessels.
+Most common risk factors are individual with high cholesterol levels, high blood pressure, diabetes, and smokers or other medical conditions that affecting blood vessels.

 RVO symptoms

 Symptoms of RVO range from mild to severe.
 Some people experience blurred vision, and vision loss may occur.
 The condition usually affects only one eye.
 Blurring or vision loss may be mild in the initial stages but worsens over hours or days.
-In some cases, complete vision loss occurs almost immediately.
+In some cases, even complete vision loss can occurs following RVO.

 If you experience these symptoms, ensure you contact your eye doctor to schedule an urgent appointment.
-RVO can permanently damage the retina and cause irreversible vision loss and other eye problems if left untreated.
+RVO can permanently damage the retina and cause irreversible vision loss and other eye problems if left untreated early diagnoses and treatment can avoid or reduce permanent damage.

 RVO diagnosis